Skip to main content

 Categories of priority need

-A person has priority need if they or anyone in their household is:2
+A person has priority need if they or anyone in their household is:1

-• Have experienced violence and area at risk of further violence if they return home
+• have experienced violence and are at risk of further violence if they return home

-• Are age 16-21 and at risk of sexual or financial exploitation
+• age 16-21 and at risk of sexual or financial exploitation

 Pregnancy

 A pregnant person is in priority need.
 The Housing Executive will ask for confirmation of pregnancy.
-This can include proof that a person has had antenatal care.
+This can include proof that this person has had antenatal care.

-The Housing Executive should consider if any other factor gives the person priority need if their pregnancy ends before they were given full duty applicant status.3
+The Housing Executive should consider any other factor that gives the person priority need if their pregnancy ends before they were given full duty applicant status.2

 Primary carer of a child